 - Can You Call It a Focus Group?, Methodology Brief, Iowa State University Extension, 05/2004 - Useful brief on distinguishing features between focus and other small groups, uses and inappropriate uses of focus groups

-- Federal Highway Administration Public Involvement Techniques for Transportation Decision-Making: Small Group Discussion Techniques - Very useful, brief overview of a variety of small group discussion techniques and their uses
+- Public Involvement Techniques for Transportation Decisionmaking: Small Group Techniques, Federal Highway Administration, 2015 - Very useful, brief overview of a variety of small group discussion techniques and their uses

 - Focus Groups: A Guide to Learning the Needs of Those We Serve, Office of Quality Improvement, University of Wisconsin - Madison, 2007 - Brief and useful guide about interviewing "customers" in groups to get in-depth information about their needs.
 The groups are generally groups with different interests and needs such as neighborhood residents, business community, developer, and others.